-This is an interim waste management policy that applies to premises in Victoria that store more than 5000 equivalent passenger units (EPU) or 40 tonnes of waste tyres at any time.
+An interim waste management policy applied from 30 April 2014 to 29 April 2015 to premises in Victoria storing more than 5000 equivalent passenger units (EPU) or 40 tonnes of waste tyres at any time.

-It requires waste tyres on these premises to be:
+It required waste tyres on these premises to be:

 - stored only for purposes such as transfer, reuse, recycling, reprocessing or energy recovery